-Filing your taxes with a Health Savings Account means you'll encounter Form 8889—the IRS form that reports your HSA contributions and distributions.
-Whether you contributed through payroll deductions, made personal contributions, or withdrew money for medical expenses, Form 8889 is mandatory.
+Filing your taxes with a Health Savings Account means you will encounter Form 8889 - the IRS form that reports your HSA contributions and distributions.
+Whether you contributed through payroll deductions, made personal contributions, or withdrew money for medical expenses, Form 8889 is mandatory for every HSA owner.
 Most tax guides skim over the details, but this form contains three distinct parts that work together to calculate your HSA deduction, report distributions, and determine any additional taxes owed.
-Understanding each line, especially the often-overlooked Part III, ensures you claim every dollar you're entitled to while staying fully compliant.
+Understanding each line, especially the often-overlooked Part III, ensures you claim every dollar you are entitled to while staying fully compliant.

 2025 Tax Year HSA Numbers